 Canada uses the CSI, or Crime Severity Index, to measure police-reported crime.
 The CSI gives values that quantify the relative number and severity of crimes in different parts of Canada.
-It’s not a raw number; rather, it’s a more useful severity-weighted statistic.
+It’s not a raw number; instead, it’s a more useful severity-weighted statistic.

 8 Worst Cities in Ontario